qiusihang/ticktalkturk/README.md

 ## Usage

-You can use the following code to deploy conversational crowdsourcing tasks on the *Design Layout* page.
-You can also find the code in `index.html`, which is an example HIT (human intelligence task) for Amazon's Mechanical Turk.
+You can use the following code to deploy conversational crowdsourcing tasks on the *Design Layout* page for Amazon's Mechanical Turk.
+You can also find the code in `index.html`, which is an example HIT (human intelligence task).

 ```
 <script src="https://assets.crowd.aws/crowd-html-elements.js"></script>